oracle-livelabs/oci/oci-stack-monitoring-fundamentals/discovery/discovery.md

 1. Discover the database that contains the EBS application schema

-	With all of the hosts promoted that your EBS application runs has completed, including the Oracle Database hosts, the next step is to discover the database where the EBS schema resides.
+	Stack Monitoring discovery best practices suggests discover all the hosts where your application is running.
+Next discover the database the application uses.
+And finally discover the application (EBS, PeopleSoft, etc) or application server (WebLogic, Tomcat, etc).
+Discovering in this order allows Stack Monitoring to create the topology.
+Following in this order, with all of the hosts promoted that your EBS application runs has completed, including the Oracle Database hosts, the next step is to discover the database where the EBS schema resides.

 	Let's begin by invoking the discovery slide-out, by selecting **Discover New Resource**.